wmhilton-stoplight/platform-docs/docs/3.-design/a.overview.md

 #### Develop Faster

 You can generate server-side stubs and contract tests that take away the redundant work from your API developers while ensuring the APIs get developed correctly.
+[OpenAPI.Tools](https://openapi.tools/#server) has a list of tools to serve your need for server-side stubs.

 #### Validate and Test Efficiently